nodejs/caritat/README.md

 Encrypting the ballot is necessary to ensure people voting early do not interfere or influence folks voting after them.
-At the end of the vote, the the Vote Private Key can be made public, so anyone can decrypt the ballots and verify the result themself.
+At the end of the vote, the the Vote Private Key can be made public, so anyone can decrypt the ballots and verify the result themselves.
 Or it can decided that the Vote Private Key won't be shared in order to keep the votes anonymous, and a large enough panel of Secret Holders (depending on the vote settings) need to share their key parts, decrypt the ballots, and share the vote result without disclosing the content of the ballots.